tommy-mor/wiki-1/content/posts/hackathon.md

 git rebase --interactive

-80 pounds in 6mo:
-stopped eating junk and sugar, working out. eating more protein and whole foods eating at a calorie deficit countingg calories and macros lift 6 days a week, get 10k steps a day

 optimizing resumes
 add relevant words to electronic resumes in white letters on whitee background add quotes from company websites or job postings in white letters on white space